 Consider a recent report based on interviews with 22 public relations and marketing executives.
 They discussed how they manage the challenges of the digital era.
 In this Institute for Public Relations and PepperCom study, data looms large as the source of information for decision making.
 Sometimes experience, gut instinct, and/or a combination of these sources trump data as most critical in day-to-day efforts.

-Claeys and Opgenhaffen (2016) tackle the more fundamental problem head on in their investigation of the relationship between crisis communication theory and practice.
+Claeys and Opgenhaffen (2016) address the more fundamental problem head on in their investigation of the relationship between crisis communication theory and practice.
 They observe that practitioners in that field complain that academics ineffectively translate their research into useable materials.
 Practitioners cited in this piece consider theories too abstract and not readily applicable in their crisis communication work.
 They do, however, ground their experience in a theoretical background.

 As a practitioner and academic, I appreciate the nuances of the argument for and against the use of theory.
 But to persist in maintaining opposing viewpoints gets us nowhere.
 Both parties need to embrace the other, as theory can and will offer a useful starting point for everyone.
 Here are four reasons why: